 A New COVID Normal?

-The Omicron wave is declining, and pandemic restrictions are loosening, but the risk of COVID-19 is not gone.
+The Omicron wave is declining, and pandemic restrictions have been listed, but the risk of COVID-19 is not gone.
 Living with COVID means paying attention to the current level of transmission and considering the risk to yourself and those around you.
 That’s our new normal, at least for now.

 A cautious approach is still recommended by physicians.
-COVID is still circulating widely across the province, and many remain at increased risk for severe illness and death.
-Manitoba’s hospitals are still strained, with ICUs overcapacity.
-Manitoba currently has the highest level of hospitalizations and death with COVID per capita in Canada.
+COVID is still circulating across the province, and many remain at increased risk for severe illness and death.
+Manitoba’s hospitals are still strained and not yet back to normal operations.

 Why do I need to be cautious?

-As pandemic restrictions are loosened in Manitoba, it’s still important continuing taking precautions a little longer for a few reasons:
+It’s still important to continue to take precautions a little longer for a few reasons:

-To protect each other, because there is still a lot of COVID circulating in Manitoba and many Manitobans are at increased risk for severe illness from COVID.
+To protect each other, because COVID is still circulating in Manitoba and many Manitobans are at increased risk for severe illness from COVID.

 To ensure we don’t slide backwards and make this pandemic last even longer.